 “…the best kind of repertory programming” — Ben Sachs, Chicago Reader

 A projectionist, technician, filmmaker, and archivist living and working in Chicago, Julian currently serves Executive Director for the Film Society.
+Julian projects at CFS shows, manages the CFS film collection and film loans, and has a special interest in making sure every bit of salvaged film and equipment has a useful life.
 He also works at the Music Box Theatre as Technical Director.
-He is a stickler for focus and his favorite movie is Meet Me in St. Louis.
+He is a stickler for focus, and his favorite movie is Meet Me in St. Louis.

 Cameron is a filmmaker and projectionist originally from the Tampa Bay area.
 His first understanding of film as a precious and unique material came at the age of 20 when he purchased and subsequently broke four super 8 cameras in the span of a semester.
 Since then he has received an MFA from the School of the Art Institute of Chicago, figured out how to load a camera, arrive at a correct exposure, find focus, and thread a projector without mangling film.
 In 2015, Cameron brought his love of fringe movies and cinema mongrels to the Chicago Film Society, helping to piece together each season’s program, writing capsules, selling tickets, distributing print booklets, and filling other miscellaneous support functions.
 He reserves a great affection for Westerns, Structuralist film, American exploitation cinema, W.C.
 Fields, Mary Woronov, and Yasujiro Ozu.

-Brian Block is a filmmaker and musician living in Los Angeles.
+Brian Block is a filmmaker and musician living in New York City.
 Over the last ten years he has worked in film programming, distribution, and restoration.

-Andy is the film archivist at the Indiana University Libraries Moving Image Archive.
+Andy is the curator of film and media at the Washington University Libraries in St. Louis.
 He also is a PhD candidate at IU working on a dissertation on private film collecting as a non-institutional form of preservation.
-Since 2010 he has been on the board of the Center for Home Movies which organizes the yearly Home Movie Day.